-In association with The Day The Earth Smiled, a day of cosmic self-awareness, celebrated planet-wide and marked by an interplanetary salute between robot and maker, we are planning to craft a digitally encoded message that will be beamed at a future date into the Milky Way from the Arecibo Radio Telescope in Puerto Rico ... the largest, most powerful radio antenna on Earth.
+In association with The Day The Earth Smiled, a day of cosmic self-awareness, celebrated planet-wide and marked by an interplanetary salute between robot and maker, we are planning to craft a digitally encoded message that will be beamed at a future anniversary of The Day The Earth Smiled, into the Milky Way from the Arecibo Radio Telescope in Puerto Rico ... the largest, most powerful radio antenna on Earth.
 This will be a lonely yet hopeful, long distance call from humans to their fellow galactic citizens in which we announce our presence and describe us and our home planet.

-Two elements in this message will be contributions from members of the public, chosen in worldwide competitions sponsored by Diamond Sky Productions and guided by our illustrious group of Advisors.
-One will be an original image, taken on July 19, 2013, that best visually illustrates what makes planet Earth unique in our solar system.
-The other will be an original piece of music that captures the spirit of The Day The Earth Smiled and puts to music that ancient human longing to understand the meaning of our own existence.
+One element of this message will be a musical contribution from a member of the public, chosen in a worldwide competition sponsored by Diamond Sky Productions and guided by our illustrious group of Advisors: ie, an original piece that puts to music that ancient human longing to understand the meaning of our own existence.

 Many details in this project are still uncertain.
-The dates the transmission begins and ends have not yet been determined, and the websites where contributions need to be uploaded are not yet established.
+The duration of the composition, the format of acceptable submissions, the guidelines, etc. have not yet been determined, and the webpage where contributions need to be uploaded is not yet established.
 As these decisions are reached, we will post updates on this website, to our email list (see Contact below), and over our social media channels.

-To learn more about these contests, continue scrolling or click Contests in the menu bar.
+To learn more about this contest, continue scrolling or click Contest in the menu bar.

-As part of our Message to the Milky Way, we will include two elements that will be chosen in contests that are open to the public.
-Our "Earth Beheld" image contest is now open for submissions!
-Continue scrolling ...
+As part of our Message to the Milky Way, we will include an element that will be chosen in a contest that is open to the public.

 The rules governing this competition are currently being formulated.
 When they, and the upload site, are completed, we will make an official announcement.

-The ultimate goal of these contests is to use the contributed materials in one or more media productions.
+The ultimate goal of this contest is to use the contributed materials in one or more media productions.
 The direction and form of our efforts depends on the amount of funding raised.
 But we have big hopes and so we have big plans.

-Possibilities include an event in which a select number of the image contributions and the winning composition and the runners-up in the music contest are used together in a multi-media production and/or a documentary about The Day The Earth Smiled.
+Possibilities include an event in which the winning composition and the runners-up in the music contest are used together in a multi-media production.
 We shall see.